shweps13/shweps13/README.md

 ### Hi there, I'm Heorhii - aka [shweps13][website] 👋

 ## I'm a Traveler, Developer, and Buckwheat lover!
-- 🦾 I’m currently working on the development of the Fitness app!
-- 💡 I’m currently learning AWS
+- 🦾 Software developer at Verbato!
 - 💻 I’m looking for new certifications and knowledge
-- 📔 2020-2021 Plans: I wanna start sharing my Back-End developing experience on Medium.com
+- 📔 2022-2023 Plans: I wanna start sharing my Back-End developing experience on Medium.com
 - 🛂 Fun fact: Once I crossed the world by hitchhiking

 ### Connect with me: